Supplementary Planning Documents for South Norfolk Council

 We’ve already adopted several SPDs to support planning in South Norfolk, which you can see below.

-Planning for a greener future in South Norfolk, balancing progress with protection: South Norfolk Landscape Susceptibility in relation to Energy Generation, Storage and Transmission Supplementary Planning Document (SPD) Draft
+Landscape Susceptibility in relation to Energy Generation, Storage and Transmission Supplementary Planning Document (SPD)

 South Norfolk is quickly becoming a focus for new energy infrastructure projects.
 As proposals for solar farms, battery storage, substations, and powerlines increase, it’s vital to understand how these developments could impact our diverse landscapes, from peaceful river valleys and open farmland to the edges of our towns.